indalec/just-a-recipe/README.md

-1.Cook the macaroni in a large pot of boiling salted water until al dente, according to the package instructions.
+1. Cook the macaroni in a large pot of boiling salted water until al dente, according to the package instructions.
 Drain and set aside.

 2. In a large skillet over medium-high heat, heat some oil and cook the chorizo sausages until browned and crisp, turning occasionally.
 Transfer to a plate and keep warm.